heyhusen/hugo-themes/docs/customization-and-content/taxonomies.md

 [documentation]({{< relref "work/hugo-themes/nyerat/docs/basics.md#breadcrumb" >}}).

 > Every article must have a category.
 By default, each new article will be
-> assigned an "uncategorized" category.
+> assigned an "Uncategorized" category.

 ## Tag